 - employees with symptoms are tested immediately and are not allowed to go to work

-Please try to attend your appointment alone.
-If this is not possible, only one person is allowed to accompany you.
-Underage patients are always allowed to bring one of their parents.
-People in a wheelchair may take someone with them too.
-The companion can be asked to wait somewhere else during your appointment.
+If possible, come to your outpatient appointment alone.
+If not, only one person is allowed to accompany you.
+Your companion can be asked to wait somewhere else during your appointment.
 Please read our rules for guidance carefully.

 Please make use of the following entrances.